 The acidity level of extra virgin olive oil must be less than 1%, and the acidity of Jovial’s extra virgin olive oil (the kind I use), does not exceed .4%.
 It’s a remarkably good oil.
 In addition to testing for acidity level, they also test for antioxidant levels as well, and you can see those levels from last year’s harvest here.

 How to Buy Extra Virgin Olive Oil Straight from the Source

 I favor buying our foods straight from the original source whenever possible, and from companies that value the virtues of authenticity, transparency and accountability.
 You can buy Organic Extra Virgin Olive Oil straight from the farms and site that we visited directly through Jovial Foods Here.
 It’s a way to not only feed your family food grown with integrity and accountability, but a way to take part in and celebrate a timeless food grown from the very groves that have nourished generations of people since the Roman times.
 It’s a special, and unique opportunity.
 It’s food with a story.

 The pressing of olives for olive oil begins in mid-October and lasts through late December, and once all the olives are pressed, the oil from each, individual pressing, are expertly blended together, much like a perfumer blends notes to make a perfume, to create that year’s blend.
-If you preorder now you’ll save $10 on the 2015 Harvest.
+If you preorder now you’ll get the best price on the 2017 Olio Nuovo price.
 Check it out here.